Shortest Path Lengths in Poisson Line Cox Processes: Approximations and Applications

 \section{Single Turn Case}

-Let us first consider the distribution of the distance to the nearest neighbor from the typical point under the restriction that only those \ac{PLCP} points are considered that are reachable by traversing at most two lines $L_i$, including $L_{\rm x}$.
+Let us first consider the restriction that only those \ac{PLCP} points are accounted for that are reachable by traversing at most two lines $L_i$, including $L_{\rm x}$.
 Within this restriction, we consider two cases: first where the origin is the typical point and second where the origin is the typical intersection.